Robsteranium/g2gwd/readme.md

 # Getting to grips with data

-ODM workshop on exploring and visualising data using examples from Grant Nav.
+ODM workshop on exploring and visualising data using examples from [GrantNav](http://grantnav.threesixtygiving.org/), a [360Giving](http://www.threesixtygiving.org/) application released under the terms of the [Creative Commons Attribution Sharealike License (CC-BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/).
+See GrantNav's [copyright and attribution](http://grantnav.threesixtygiving.org/datasets/#copyright) list for details on the original data sources.

 ## Install R and RStudio